theanine3D/mat-batch-tools/README.md

 ## Notes
 - Not every operator in this addon is undoable.
 Keep a backup copy of your blend file just in case you need to restore something.
-- Every single operator in this addon affects *all* currently selected mesh objects, not just one object.
+- Most operators in this addon affect *all* currently selected mesh objects, not just one object.
 Make sure you double check which objects you have selected before running any of them.

 ## Previews:
 #### The interface - found in the Material Properties tab